Education in Saint Paul, Minnesota: Public schools

 Washington Technology Magnet of the Saint Paul Public Schools District.

 Saint Paul Public Schools is the school district that serves the entire city.
 It is the state's second largest school district with approximately 38,000 students.
 The district is also one of the most diverse in Minnesota.

 There are also many charter schools that are run separately from the Saint Paul Public Schools, but are administered by the Minnesota Department of Education.
 21 charter schools currently operate in Saint Paul.

 Private schools

 Saint Paul has numerous private schools, including non-sectarian, Jewish, Roman Catholic, and Protestant.
 The Minnesota Department of Education has no authority over private school operations; private schools may or may not be accredited, and achievement tests are not required for private school graduating seniors.
 Many private schools will obtain accreditation and perform achievement tests as a means of demonstrating that the school is genuinely interested in educational performance.
 Saint Paul is currently home to 38 private schools.

-In addition, Catholic schools in Saint Paul are operated by the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+In addition, Catholic schools in Saint Paul are operated by the Archdiocese of Saint Paul and Minneapolis.
 Three high schools and fourteen elementary schools are overseen by the archdiocese.